d3b4g/leonids/_posts/split.md

 ## Introduction
-Second challenge from ROP Emporium, in this i am, going to write a small ROP chain to complete this challenge.Going to use radare2 just for the sake of learning the tool.
-Radare2 is a complete framework for reverse-engineering and analyzing binaries
+This is the Second challenge from ROP Emporium named "Split".
+In this i am, going to write a small ROP chain to complete this challenge.
+Going to use radare2 as much as i can, just for the sake of learning the tool.
+Radare2 is a complete framework for reverse-engineering and analyzing binaries.

 ###### Challenge Description
 Combine elements from the ret2win challenge that have been split apart to beat this challenge.
 Learn how to use another tool whilst crafting a short ROP chain.